codam-coding-college/MLX42/README.md

 ## For Windows Native:

+> [!IMPORTANT]
-> **Warning**: Be aware that Visual Studio (2022) is required for this.
+> Be aware that Visual Studio (2022) is required for this.
 Developing on Windows can be somewhat frustrating.

 We highly recommend you simply use [WSL2](#for-windows-with-windows-subsystem-for-linux-2-wsl2) to make this as painless as possible.
 However if you insist on building for windows natively then all you need in terms of dependencies is: